-AE Lewis group: Lipid Function in the Nucleus in Health and Disease
+Lipid Function in the Nucleus in Health and Diseases

 Lipids are essential for life.
-At the cellular level, they are structural components of all cellular membranes.
-They also function as energy stores, cellular signalling molecules, precursors to steroid hormones and regulators of transcription factors.
+They are structural components of all cellular membranes but also function as energy stores, cellular signalling molecules, hormones and regulators of transcription factors.
 Recent lipidomics analyses in mammalian cells have highlighted the dynamic remodelling of different lipid species in health and diseases.

 Lipids in the nucleus: what are they doing there?

-Lipid functions, and in particular that of phosphoinositides (PI), are found within the confine of the nucleus but their roles remain unclear.
-To fill this gap, our lab focuses on mapping protein-PI interactomes formed in this organelle in healthy and pathological states for which the phosphoinositide metabolic pathways are known to be altered, particularly in obesity, insulin resistance and cancer.
+The signaling lipids phosphoinositides (PPIn) are found within the confine of the nucleus but their roles remain unclear.
+To fill this gap, our lab has mapped protein-PPIn interactomes formed in this organelle (PMID: 21048195 & 34048982) and aim to identify altered networks in pathologic states for which the PPIn metabolic pathways are known to be altered, particularly in cancer.

 Our group is therefore interested in addressing the following questions:

-3. Which protein-PI interactions are disrupted in cancer and insulin resistance and contribute to the development of these diseases?
+3. Which protein-PPIn interactions are functionally disrupted in cancer and contribute its development?

-To learn more about nuclear PI and PI interactomes, check our review on "Polyphosphoinositides in the Nucleus: Roadmap of Their Effectors and Mechanisms of Interaction"
+To learn more about nuclear PPIn and their interactomes, check our reviews on "Polyphosphoinositides in the Nucleus: Roadmap of Their Effectors and Mechanisms of Interaction" and Phosphoinositide 3-kinase signalling in the nucleolus.

 Group Members